Ecuadorian Volcanoes 1991-1992

 Gary was our trip leader, Steve was our Spanish speaker, and I was our climb leader.
 The original goal was to climb Cotopaxi, Chimborazo, and Cayambe.
 But the trip evolved considerably as it progressed.

 While I was climbing in Ecuador Linda took a bad crash while rondenee skiing on Mt Hood.
-Over the following years the knee damage this accident caused became aggravated to the point she eventually needed to stop running and mountain climbing and have orthoscopic surgery.
-This lead her to shift her focus to bicycling which has been a very fun activity for both of us in recent years.
+Over the following years the knee damage this accident caused worsened to the point she eventually needed to stop running and mountain climbing and have orthoscopic surgery.
+She eventually shifted her focus to bicycling which has been a very fun activity for both of us for many years since.

-29 December (Sunday) Met with the others and decide to stay another day and agree on a climbing schedule.
+We meet and decide to stay another day and agree on a climbing schedule.
 Steve knows a travel agent who will refer him to a driver to transport us to the mountains.
-Walk around Quito in a drizzly day to acclimatize.
+I walk around Quito in a drizzly day to acclimatize.
 Looking forward to moving into the mountains.

 Steve talks us into going on a jungle river tour after returning from